If you are wondering which digital marketing metric is the most important and which ones you are supposed to measure keep reading!

 Starting the list off with one of the most used metrics in digital marketing – website traffic.

-There are online services that will allow you to check this metric, but we recommend Google Analytics because it is not only free but offers dozens of other useful metrics that you can check.
+There are online services that will allow you to check this metric, but we recommend Google Analytics because it is not only free but offers dozens of other useful digital marketing metrics that you can check.

 Website traffic refers to the number of visitors who enter your website.